Drechslera spp., Bipolaris spp. and Exserohilum spp.

 Description:

-Helmo, formerly Helminthosporium spp. are a common and serious group of diseases, including Drechslera spp., Curvulari spp., Bipolaris spp. and Exserohilum spp., that can severely reduce the aesthetic appeal of the turfgrass or in severe cases can lead to the need for turf replacement to occur.
+Helmo, formerly Helminthosporium spp. are a common and serious group of diseases, including Drechslera spp., Bipolaris spp. and Exserohilum spp., that can severely reduce the aesthetic appeal of the turfgrass or in severe cases can lead to the need for turf replacement to occur.
 The disease is able to develop at temperatures between 3°C and 30°C, with favourable temps being between 15°C and 18°C. The disease cycle is generally short requiring extended periods of leaf wetness to develop and survive.

 Susceptible Turf: